- Diversity, Equity, and Inclusion

 - Attend a mandatory Consultant/TA Training Session (first-time CS Course Staff employees only)

-NOTE: CS 4090 can be taken for S/U only.
-Therefore, students in the College of Arts and Sciences not eligible for this option.
-CS 4090 fulfills the major-approved and advisor-approved electives only.
+NOTES: (1) CS 4090 can be taken for S/U only.
+(2) for students in the College of Arts and Sciences: CS 4090 is considered non-academic credit in A&S which means that the credits do not count towards the degree or the minimum 12 credits for full-time status in a semester.
+(3) With respect to the CS major requirements, CS 4090 fulfills the major-approved and advisor-approved electives only.

 Students working for course credit must: